openmv/openmv/README.md

   * Works on all Arduino variants.
   * CAN support via the MCP2515 over SPI or via the CAN peripheral on the ESP32.

-#### Note
+#### Note on serial port

-If you only need to read `print()` output from a script running on the OpenMV Cam over USB then you only need to open the OpenMV Cam's Virtual COM Port and read lines of text from the serial port.
+If you only need to read `print()` output from a script running on an OpenMV camera over USB, then you only need to open the OpenMV camera Virtual COM Port and read lines of text from the serial port.
 For example (using [pyserial](https://pythonhosted.org/pyserial/index.html)):

 ```Python
 import serial